GuildOfWeavers/distaff/docs/programs.md

 ```
 Execution semantics of a switch block are as follows:
 * If the top of the stack is `1`, `true_branch` is executed; if the top of the stack is `0`, `false_branch` is executed.
-* Then, if `next` pointer is set, execution moves to the next block.
+* Then, if `next` pointer is not null, execution moves to the next block.

 Switch block imposes the following restrictions on its content:
 * `true_branch` must start with an `ASSERT` instruction.
 This guarantees that this branch can be executed only if the top of the stack is `1`.
 * `false_branch` must start with `NOT ASSERT` instruction sequence.
 This guarantees that this branch can be executed only if the top of the stack is `0`.

 #### Loop block
 A loop block is used to describe a sequence of instructions which is to be repeated zero or more times based on some condition (i.e. *while* statement).
-Besides the optional `next` pointer, a loop block must contain two code blocks.
+Besides the optional `next` pointer, a loop block must contain a code block describing the contents of the loop.
 A data structure for a loop block may look like so:
 ```
 Loop {
     content : CodeBlock,
-    skip    : CodeBLock,
     next?   : ControlBlock,
 }
 ```
 Execution semantics of a loop block are as follows:
-* If the top of the stack is `1`, `content` block is executed; if the top of the stack is `0`, then `skip` block is executed.
+* If the top of the stack is `1`, `content` block is executed.
   * If after executing `content` block, the top of the stack is `1`, `content` block is executed again.
 This process is repeated until the top of the stack is `0`.
+  * Then, if `next` pointer is not null, execution moves to the next block.
+* If the top of the stack is `0`, `NOT ASSERT` sequence of instructions is executed.
-* Then, if `next` pointer is set, execution moves to the next block.
+  * Then, if `next` pointer is not null, execution moves to the next block.

 Loop block imposes the following restrictions on its content:
 * `content` must start with an `ASSERT` instruction.
-This guarantees that it can be executed only if the top of the stack is `1`.
+This guarantees that a loop iteration can be entered only if the top of the stack is `1`.
-* `skip` block must contain `NOT ASSERT` instruction sequence.
-This guarantees that the loop is not entered only if the top of the stack is `0`.

 It is expected that at the end of executing `content` block, the top of the stack will contain a binary value (i.e. `1` or `0`).
 However, this is not enforced at program construction time, and if the top of the stack is not binary, the program will fail at execution time.